ucdavis-bioinformatics-training/2020-Epigenetics_Workshop/data_reduction/chip_atac/02-alignment.md

     bwa
     ```

 1. We are going to use an aligner called ['BWA MEM'](https://arxiv.org/abs/1303.3997) to align the data, but first we need to index the genome.
-Lets pull down a slurm script to index the mouse GENCODE version of the genome.
+Lets pull down the script [map_bwa.slurm](../../software_scripts/scripts/bwa_index.slurm) to index the mouse GENCODE version of the genome.

     ```bash
     wget https://raw.githubusercontent.com/ucdavis-bioinformatics-training/2020-Epigenetics_Workshop/master/software_scripts/scripts/bwa_index.slurm bwa_index.slurm